 There are many styles of manual wheelchairs on the market with detachable features.
-The S-Ergo 125 is a great option if there is a budget.
-In addition to the detachable arm and footrests, the S-shaped curved seat cushion evenly distributes pressure from the hips, prevents the user from sliding forward and stabilizes the sitting posture.
+S-Ergo 125 is a great option if there is a smaller budget.
+In addition to the detachable arm and footrests, the S-shaped curved seat cushion evenly distributes pressure from the hips, prevents the user from sliding forward, and stabilizes the sitting posture.
 If the budget is relatively low, Agile is a good wheelchair to consider.

 Although some users are unable to walk, their upper body functions are normal.
 These groups are able to control and propel a wheelchair and therefore need to pick a manual wheelchair that allows for high activity.
 This kind of wheelchair is super lightweight, has a strong structure and performs better than a general wheelchair.

 For physically handicapped people with normal upper body functions.

 When sitting in a chair, do they need extra support?

 If a family member or a friend cannot sit up independently, they will need a positioning wheelchair.
 The backrest of a regular wheelchair only reaches the underarm or shoulder, whilst the positioning wheelchair has an extra headrest that will support the upper body and head.
 Imagine a massage chair but with wheels!
 This type of manual wheelchair has two main postures/movements; tilting and reclining.

 Firstly, we will talk about the “Tilt-in-Space” feature.
 This movement allows the user to tilt backward, changing the orientation of the user in a wheelchair, but keeping the hip angles the same.
 This position will shift the pressure away from the hips onto a larger surface area.
 This means that the caregiver does not need to constantly readjust the user into the seated position.
 This also helps reduce the risk of developing bedsores and avoid back pain.